Westboro Baptist Church: Antisemitism

 In 1996, Phelps began a campaign called "Topeka's Baptist Holocaust", whereby he attempted to draw attention to attacks perpetrated against WBC picketers, saying they were not random but organized attacks orchestrated by Jews and homosexuals.
 Phelps announced, "Jews killed Christ", and "Fag Jew Nazis are worse than ordinary Nazis.
 They've had more experience.
 The First Holocaust was a Jewish Holocaust against Christians.
 The latest Holocaust is by Topeka Jews against Westboro Baptist Church."

 In another statement, he said "Topeka Jews today stir up Kansas tyrants in persecuting Westboro Baptists.
 They whine about the Nazi Holocaust, while they perpetrate the Topeka Holocaust."

 A March 25, 2006, flier regarding a Jewish adversary of Phelps uses the phrase "bloody Jew" four times and the phrase "evil Jew" more than once every 12 sentences.
 The Anti-Defamation League has criticized WBC and Phelps, and keeps a sampling of WBC's fliers regarding Judaism on their website.

 In an interview, Margie Phelps said WBC targeted the American Jewish community because members had "testified" to gentiles for 19 years that "America is doomed" and that "Now it's too late.
 We're done with them."
 She also claimed Jews were "one of the loudest voices" in favor of homosexuality and abortion, and that "[Jews] claim to be God's chosen people.
 Do you think that God is going to wink at that forever?"
 Phelps concluded by stating, in an apparent reference to the Book of Revelation, that all the nations of the world would soon march on Israel, and that they would be led by President Barack Obama, whom she called the "Antichrist".

 Islamophobia

 Jael Phelps said in a 2011 interview that she and the other members of WBC tauntingly and publicly burned a copy of the Quran while being scolded by a Muslim man, calling it an "idolatrous piece of trash" and that they were giving it the "proper respect that it deserves" by doing so.
 They picketed the funeral of the Muslim man's wife the following week.
 Jael Phelps said the wife's death was partly due to her Muslim husband having spoken out against WBC, and therefore rejecting God and bringing his "righteous judgement" down upon him.
 She also commented that "all those angry little Muslims can just shut their mouths."

+In 2010, Westboro Baptists said they would again burn a Quran as an example of idolatry today.